atitawat/Deep-Learning/README.md

 * *Data Augmentation* : A data augmentation code to randomly transform images for preventing overfitting.

 * *Whale-Classification using CNN Keras* : Build a model for predicting whether an image is of whale or not.

+* *Facial Detection and Recognition* : Consists of two Codes- First is the basic face detection code which uses haar_cascade method
+                                       Second is the *Face Recognition* which is the extended program which usees LBPH recognizer to recognize faces.